umich-hist-399/campus-histories/essays/state-street-suffrage.md

 Though State Street is often thought of as a male space in the early 1900s with the proliferation of the Union, it was of great importance to the women at University of Michigan and in Ann Arbor.
 Now that women have the right to vote, it may seem like the distant past, but what was done on State Street was of great importance.
 It has been forgotten how important Newberry Hall and State Street were as a place of change for the University, but one can hope that it will be forgotten no longer.

-{% include figure.html class="img-center" width="100%" caption="The Ann Arbor Equal Suffrage Association participating in the Michigan Suffragists Parade" src="/images/parade.jpg" %}
+{% include figure.html class="img-center" width="100%" caption="The Ann Arbor Equal Suffrage Association participating in the Michigan Suffragists Parade.
+Image curtesy of Bentley Historical Library." src="/images/parade.jpg" %}

 ## Sources